Why Is There Air?

 Why Is There Air?
 (1965) is Bill Cosby's third album.
 It was recorded at the Flamingo Hotel in Las Vegas, Nevada.
 It won the 1966 Grammy Award for Best Comedy Album.

 The final track, "Hofstra", is an expanded re-telling of the "TV Football" routine from Cosby's second album, I Started Out as a Child.
-"I played for Temple University, and it's the truth," he says, "Don't keep asking 'Did you really play?'
+"I played for Temple University, and it's the truth," he says at the start of the routine.
+"Don't keep asking me, 'Did you really play?'
 Yes, I really played.
 At one time I had a beautiful body."